Planning Your Visit

 High Island Bleachers

 High Island Spring 2017

 The kiosk at Boy Scout Woods opens on Saturday, March 25 and closes on Sunday, May 7.

-Birding Walks: We are delighted to have the Tropical Birding guides leading three bird walks a day, five days a week (every day except Tuesday and Wednesday) in High Island and surrounding hotspots.
-The walks begin on April 7 and end on April 29.
+Birding Walks: The Tropical Birding guides will lead three bird walks a day, five days a week (every day except Tuesday and Wednesday) in our High Island sanctuaries and surrounding hotspots.
+The walks begin on April 7 and end on April 30.
 The 8:30 AM walk is at Boy Scout Woods.
 The Noon shorebird walk meets at the gate for Boy Scout Woods and visits various sites for shorebirds and other coastal birds.
 The 4:00 walk starts at the Old Mexico Rd parking lot at Smith Oaks and searches for warblers in the woods followed by a quick circuit of the Rookery.